MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab02/L2P148.png)

-1. [] To verify the presence status, navigate back to **Power Apps** and open **Customer Service Workspace.**
+1. [] To verify the presence status, navigate back to **Power Apps** and open **Customer Service workspace**.

     > [!ALERT] Note: Omnichannel for Customer Chat Widget will work only when you see the presence status is enabled.
 There should be a splash loading screen that goes through multiple steps and then displays the status indicator as available once loaded.
-(Status is enabled when the green circle with the checkmark appears)
+(Presence status is enabled when the green circle with the checkmark appears.)

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2P149.png)